Bojan Aleksov: Activism

 In 1991, Aleksov joined anti-war protests organized by the Center for Anti-War Action (CAA), and the anti-militarist peace organization, Women in Black.
 Aleksov was one of the spokespersons of Conscientious Objectors, where since 1992 he served as an important source of information on conscription and conscientious objection in the Federal Republic of Yugoslavia.
 He participated in daily vigils in the Pioneer Park giving counseling and distributing alternative information, collecting signatures for the Serbian ballot referendum whether soldiers from Serbia should fight beyond its borders.
 In the spring of 1992 CAA co-organized large anti-war protests in Yugoslavia.
 Aleksov attended the annual International Conscientious Objectors Movement meeting, in Southern France in 1992, in Turkey in 1993, Colombia in 1994, and the European Conscientious Objectors Movement meeting in Greece in 1995.
 He was a speaker at War Resisters International Seminar "The Changing Face of the Military" held in Germany in August 1999.

 With Women in Black, Aleksov collected information and reported on mobilizations, trials of objectors and deserters, and resistance to war in Bosnia, Croatia, and Kosovo.
 He also helped provide lawyers and other forms of care to objectors from Serbia, finding shelter and counseling for deserters coming from Bosnia, and, arranging safe passage to other countries.
 Bojan Aleksov talked about his activism for the Sarajevo-based KvirArhiv.org (Queer Archive).
+He is openly gay.